apache/apisix/docs/en/latest/getting-started.md

 ## Features

 Apache APISIX not only covers the traditional functions of NGINX, but also deeply cooperates with different observability platforms, which greatly improves service governance capabilities.
-Some of the characteristics of the Apache APISIX gateway include:
+Other characteristics of the Apache APISIX gateway includes:

   - All platforms:
    APISIX is a cloud native, open source API gateway.
 You can run APISIX from bare-metal to Kubernetes.
 Since APISIX supports ARM64, it avoids the lock-in challenge of the infrastructure technology.
 It also provides integration to cloud providers like AWS Lambda, Azure Functions, Lua functions and Apache OpenWhisk.